nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/forums.md

 ---
 {{! excerpt}}

+[Nuxeo Forum](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-forum) brings forums into the Nuxeo Platform.
 A forum is a discussion space in which users can talk together.
 A forum is organized around different topics, in which users can add comments.
 Topics and comments are displayed in threads.

 {{! /excerpt}}

+## Installation

+{{{multiexcerpt 'MP-installation-easy' space='nxdoc' page='Generic Multi-Excerpts'}}}

+## Functional Overview

 As for workspaces and sections, the access to a forum is defined by permissions.
 Forum permissions are the same as workspace permissions.
 However, in the case of a [moderated topic]({{page page='managing-topics#topic-moderation'}}), some users are declared "moderators" and are in charge of the approval of the topic content.

 Forum creation and edition are available for users with "Edit" and "Manage" permissions.
 Users with "Manage" permissions can also manage the forum like a workspace, i.e. [give users permissions]({{page page='managing-permissions'}}), set [alerts]({{page page='collaborative-features#alerts'}}) and manage the forum's [trash]({{page page='deleting-content'}}).

-## Creating a Forum
+### Creating a Forum

 You need "Edit" or "Manage" permissions to be able to create a forum.